jlaria/s2net/README.md

 R package `s2net`

-  - Our method extends the supervised elastic-net problem, and thus it is an ideal solution to the problem of feature selection in semi-supervised contexts.
+  - Our method extends the supervised elastic-net problem, and thus it is a practical solution to the problem of feature selection in semi-supervised contexts.
   - Its mathematical formulation is presented from a general perspective, covering a wide range of models.